Why Is It Hard to Connect With My Mother?

 Healing often begins with:

-• acknowledging what happened
+• acknowledging emotional reality

 • recognizing the mother’s limitations and burdens